 (1) With respect to evidence in proceedings before the Commission —

-(a) the Registrar shall, on the application of any party, or by direction of the Commission, issue a summons in the prescribed form to any person to appear and give evidence before the Commission and the summons may require that person to produce before the Commission any books, papers, or other documents in his possession, or under his control, in any way relating to the proceedings; and
+(a) the Registrar must, on the application of any party, or by direction of the Commission, issue a summons in the approved form to any person to appear and give evidence before the Commission and the summons may require that person to produce before the Commission any books, papers, or other documents in the person’s possession, or under the person’s control, in any way relating to the proceedings; and

-(b) a person who attends the Commission in accordance with such summons shall be entitled to receive from the party at whose instance he was summoned an allowance for expenses as determined by the Commission; and
+(b) a person who attends the Commission in accordance with such summons is entitled to receive from the party at whose instance the person was summoned an allowance for expenses as determined by the Commission; and

-(c) subject to subsection (2), a person duly served with such summons, shall not without good cause, proof of which is on him, fail to attend or to duly produce any book, paper, or document as required or refuse to be sworn as a witness or to answer any question which he is required by the Commission to answer; and
+(c) subject to subsection (2), a person duly served with such summons, must not without good cause, proof of which is on the person, fail to attend or to duly produce any book, paper, or document as required or refuse to be sworn as a witness or to answer any question which the person is required by the Commission to answer; and

-(d) the Commission may, whenever it shall appear just or convenient so to do, make any order for the examination upon oath or otherwise before the Commission or any officer of the Commission, or any other person, and at any place of any witness or person, and may empower any party to give the deposition of such witness or person in evidence on such terms, if any, as the Commission may direct; and
+(d) the Commission may, if the Commission considers it just or convenient so to do, make any order for the examination upon oath or otherwise before the Commission or any officer of the Commission, or any other person, and at any place of any witness or person, and may empower any party to give the deposition of such witness or person in evidence on such terms, if any, as the Commission may direct; and

-(e) the Commission shall take evidence on oath or affirmation.
+(e) the Commission must take evidence on oath or affirmation.

-(2) Where a summons is issued to, and duly served on, a person to appear and give evidence before the Commission, the person may make application to the Commission for cause to be shown for him to so appear and, if on the hearing of the application such cause is not shown, he is not required to so appear.
+(2) Where a summons is issued to, and duly served on, a person to appear and give evidence before the Commission, the person may make application to the Commission for cause to be shown for the person to so appear and, if on the hearing of the application such cause is not shown, the person is not required to so appear.

-(3) Evidence relating to any trade secret, or to the profits or financial position of any witness or party, shall not be disclosed except to the Commission, or published without the consent of the person entitled to the trade secret or non-disclosure.
+(3) Evidence relating to any trade secret, or to the profits or financial position of any witness or party, must not be disclosed except to the Commission, or published without the consent of the person entitled to the trade secret or non-disclosure.

-(4) The evidence referred to in subsection (3) shall, if the witness or party so requests, be taken in private.
+(4) The evidence referred to in subsection (3) must, if the witness or party so requests, be taken in private.

-(5) All books, papers, and other documents produced in evidence before the Commission may be inspected by the Commission and also by such of the parties as the Commission allows, but the information obtained therefrom shall not be made public without the permission of the Commission, and such parts of the documents as in the opinion of the Commission do not relate to the matter at issue may be sealed up, but such books, papers, and documents relating to any trade secret or to the profits or financial position of any witness or party shall not, without the consent of that witness or party, be inspected by any party.
+(5) All books, papers, and other documents produced in evidence before the Commission may be inspected by the Commission and also by such of the parties as the Commission allows, but the information obtained from the documents must not be made public without the permission of the Commission, and such parts of the documents as in the opinion of the Commission do not relate to the matter at issue may be sealed up, but such books, papers, and documents relating to any trade secret or to the profits or financial position of any witness or party must not, without the consent of that witness or party, be inspected by any party.

 (6) Subsection (1)(a), (b), and (c) do not apply to or in relation to a summons issued pursuant to section 44.

 [Section 33 amended: No. 121 of 1982 s.
 13; No. 94 of 1984 s.
-22 and 65.]
+22 and 65; No. 30 of 2021 s.
+73, 76(2), (3) and (8), 77(2), (4) and (5) and 78(7).]

 34. Decisions of Commission, form of and review of